awslabs/data-on-eks/website/docs/gen-ai/inference/Neuron/vllm-ray-inf2.md

 ---
 title: Llama-3-8B with vLLM on Inferentia2
 sidebar_position: 1
-description: Deploying the Meta-Llama-3-8B-Instruct model on AWS Inferentia2 using Ray and vLLM for optimized inference performance.
+description: Serving Meta-Llama-3-8B-Instruct model on AWS Inferentia2 using Ray and vLLM for optimized inference performance.
 ---
 import CollapsibleContent from '../../../../src/components/CollapsibleContent';